 The underside of the controller featured an expansion slot where various accessories could be inserted to enhance gameplay.
 This trait was replicated on the controllers for Microsoft's Xbox and Sega's Dreamcast.

-During the lifespan of the N64, Nintendo released various "Paks" used to enhance the console in some way or give it extra functionality.
+During the lifespan of the N64, Nintendo released various accessory "Paks" used to either enhance the console's existing capabilities or add extra functionality.

 The Nintendo 64 Disk Drive was an add-on to the N64 console designed to keep third party developers from making games for a CD based system.
 It allowed the reading of magnetic disks that were larger in capacity to cartridges and allowed for saving data in them.

-Although it was heavily hyped even before the system was released, Over time however hype for the add-on signigicly tapered with consumers wondering why to play some hotly hyped games they would have to shell out money for it.
-Several games intially planned for the 64DD such as Mario RPG 2 (later renamed to Paper Mario) and Zelda Gaiden (Later renamed to Majora's Mask) were instead released on N64 cartridges as opposed to 64DD disks primarily due to the add on being significantly delay.
+It was heavily hyped before the system was released.
+Over time, however, hype for the add-on significantly tapered with consumers expressing concern over having to pay for the system just to play some highly anticipated games.
+Several games initially planned for the 64DD such as Mario RPG 2 (later renamed Paper Mario) and Zelda Gaiden (later renamed Majora's Mask) were instead released on N64 cartridges as opposed to 64DD disks primarily due to the add on being significantly delay.

-The 64DD was eventually released in Japan in December of 1999, a North American release was planned for 200 however the idea was ultimately canned.
+The 64DD was eventually released in Japan in December of 1999, with a North American release planned for 2000.
+However; the idea was ultimately canned.
 Even in Japan it was only sold through Nintendo's subscription based service RANDnet, and not through ordinary stores.
 The accessory was a commercial failure and only ten games were ever released:

 The rarest of the nine games released on the system is Kyojin no Doshin Kaihou Sensen Chibikko Chikko Daishuugou (Doshin the Giant: Tinkling Toddler Liberation Front!
 Assemble!) which was last game released after the announcement was made that the Randnet Service would be shutting down and with it the demise of the 64DD.

-The following are the top 10 best selling games for the Nintendo 64.
-In brackets is the total worldwide sales for the game stated.
+The following are the top ten best-selling games released for the Nintendo 64.